 The Group's ELV solutions cover commercial buildings, shopping malls, hospitals and government facilities from the private and public sectors.
 In order to provide the most suitable solutions to our valued customers, we integrate the latest technology with various intelligent devices and keep up-to-date technology through internal development and collaboration with overseas companies to offer the best solutions to our customers.
-For example, with the extensive use of smartphones, we are continuously optimizing our carpark system in recent years to include more diversified payment methods for convenience of users.
+For example, with the extensive use of smartphones, we are continuously optimizing our carpark system in recent years to include more diversified payment methods for the convenience of users.
 Apart from developing new technology ourselves, the Group will seek opportunities with third-party strategic partners to set up different parking systems and strive to build the most advanced technology in Hong Kong.

-Due to the outbreak of COVID-19 which resulted in a global economic slowdown, it is undeniable that the current global political and economic situation is complex.
-The growth in demand for installation and replacement security system has remained stagnant.
-It is widely expected that the situation will continue in 2023.
-Thus, we put more focuses on bidding ELV maintenance services contracts and aim to strengthen the relationship with our customers by offering high quality and timely services.
+Looking ahead, we will focus on bidding ELV maintenance services contracts and aim to strengthen the relationship with our customers by offering high quality and timely services.
 Furthermore, by expanding our maintenance services business segment, we can increase our market share and enhance our reputation in the industry.

 For our security guarding operation, growth is resuming.
-Security projects, namely Skyview Cliff and Vista Mount Davis, are in progress and we expect that there will be more security projects in 2023.
-Apart from the provision of building security services, with our strong background and experience in temporary and short-term event projects, we will look for and participate more in event security guarding projects in the coming years.
+Security projects in Villa Esplanada, Skyview Cliff and Vista Mount Davis are in progress and we expect that there will be more security projects in 2023.
+The Group has strong background and experience in temporary and short-term event projects, and we will actively pursue and experience in more event security guarding opportunities in the coming years.